This dog can perform a wide range of exotic and acrobatic tricks that are not expected of a dog this size.

 - Shepadoodle – Although it will produce a longer-haired specimen, the poodle shepherd cross sometimes called a Shepadoodle offers many of the same attractive features of the beagle shepherd but without the same level of worries about barking.

-- German Shepherd Australian Shepherd mix – The Australian Shepherd and German Shepherd mix produces a very excellent dog that is again not really the size for indoor living but has more of the protective and herding instincts of its two shepherd parents.
-Losing the Beagle instinct for hunting and howling is not necessarily a bad trade-off unless you use your animal on the hunt.
+- German shepherd Australian shepherd mix – The Australian shepherd and German shepherd mix produces an excellent dog that is again not really the size for indoor living but has more of the protective and herding instincts of its two shepherd parents.
+Losing the beagle instinct for hunting and howling is not necessarily a bad trade-off unless you use your animal on the hunt.

 For the boys: